Ranolf to CBD Street Project (Ranolf CyWay)

 Morey Street/ Brent Road cycle link provides a connection between Eastside suburb, Te Ngae Road shared facilities and the Forest.

 Concerns about road safety mean an increasing number of parents don't want their children riding a bike to school.
 A separated cycleway provides students with a safe bike route separated from traffic and parking making travel by bike a more attractive option.

-We are very happy with the finished product.
 To see all the photos over the construction click Here

 - 1.5kms long